Do larger sensors collect more light? Yes.

 This relationship is usually measured on a logarithmic scale, in dB (it could also be measured in light steps, EV, which is another logarithmic scale).

-When the amplitude of the signal is double that of the noise, its SNR would be 6dB.
+When the signal’s amplitude is double that of the noise, its SNR would be 6dB.

 An image is considered to have an acceptable quality starting at around 20dB signal-to-noise ratio.

-Noise is seen in the image as grainy and colored dots that do not correspond to the actual color of the scene.
+Noise is seen in the image as grainy and colored dots that do not correspond to the scene’s actual color.